Cameleon Face and Body Paints Face Painting Tips

 Before putting your face paints away after you used them, make sure to wipe the top clean using a clean sponge (do not use baby wipes since they will leave a fuzzy layer on your cakes), let them dry out with the lids open and then proceed to put the lids back on and store in a cool dry place away from direct sunlight.
 You can use laptop cases to keep light away from your cakes.

-All Cameleon baseline and pearl colors have been formulated with FDA approved pigments for cosmetic application.
-All neon colors are considered a special effects product and do not comply with FDA cosmetic regulations although they have been independently tested for skin safety and have been determined safe to be used on the skin by independent laboratories, according to the manufacturer.
+All Cameleon baseline and pearl / metallic colors have been formulated with FDA approved pigments for cosmetic application.
+All neon colors are considered a special effects product and do not comply with FDA cosmetic regulations although according to the manufacturer they have been independently tested for skin safety and have been determined safe to be used on the skin by independent laboratories.
 Neon colors contain pigments that have not yet been tested by the US FDA to be used on cosmetics.
-They are considered safe for skin by other countries.
+They are considered safe for skin by some other countries.

 Like all cosmetic products, face paints can cause an allergic reaction if the individual is allergic to any of its components.
 Although Cameleon face paints have been formulated with special ingredients to reduce the chances of an allergic reaction, an allergy free experience can not be guaranteed by any manufacturer.
 The manufacturer recommends that this product should not be applied to broken or sensitive skin.
 Test by placing a small amount to the wrist, if reaction occurs within 30 minutes do not use.